Opposing the EU’s Assault on the Nation State…Biographical

 autobiographical account of the Crotty case.

-– Ruadhán Mac Cormaic, The Supreme Court, for a discussion of the Crotty case.
+– Ruadhán Mac Cormaic, The Supreme Court, for its chapter on the Crotty case.

 – Bob Quinn, Maverick, A Dissident View of Broadcasting Today, Mount Eagle

-Press, 2001; for RTE’s involvement with the Coughlan case on broadcasting.
+Press, 2001; for the background to RTE’s involvement with the Coughlan case on

 – Anthony Coughlan, C. Desmond Greaves, 1913-1988, An Obituary Essay, Irish